Arush223/CallToChange/README.md

 We developed CallToChange using Next.js and Python.

 Our Python library logs LLM calls in MongoDB.
 Under the hood, our library does this by sending a POST request to API routes in our web app.
+These API routes securely handle data updates in MongoDB.

 In our web app, we use Next.js and MongoDB to fetch user information (such as the number of times a user has used text generation).
 To create an interactive interface, we utilized Tailwind CSS.
 For user authentication, we used Clerk to manage user accounts.